typedb/typedb/docs/spec.md

 # Query execution principles

-## Basics: Pipelines, clauses, operators, streams
+## Basics: Pipelines, clauses, operators, branches

-Pipelines comprises chains of clauses and operators.
+Pipelines comprises chains of clauses and operators, and may branch.

 _Key principle_:

+* Each clause/operator:
+    * gets an input stream (initially this is the empty crow stream `{}`)
+    * outputs a crow stream
+* **Clauses** use the DB for their operation
+* **Operators** only operate on the stream at hand
 * Clauses and operators are executed eagerly
     * In this way, executing later stages of the pipeline can never affect earlier stages.
+* Pipelines can be **branched**, in which case each branch is executed separately
+    * _(of course, shared results will be cached for performance!)_

 ## Clauses (match, insert, delete, update, put, fetch)